Q: Can I be a member of NROTC San Diego while attending a local area Community College.

 Q: If I have an NROTC Scholarship am I restricted on what my major can be?
 Do I have to take certain classes for NROTC?

-A: Scholarship and College Program students are allowed to major in any academic field that will grant them a Bachelors degree.
-Scholarship midshipman must, in addition to fulfilling their degree requirements, complete one year of calculus, one year of physics, one year of English, a semester of Computer Science, and a semester of American History.
+A: Yes.
+Scholarship students, for the most part, are selected into Tier 1 and 2 technical fields leading to a Bachelor’s of Science degree and are expected to complete the Tier in which they were selected.
+Scholarship midshipmen must, in addition to fulfilling their degree requirements, complete one year of calculus, one year of physics, one year of English, a semester of Computer Science, and a semester of American History.
 They are also required to take one Naval Science class per semester.
-College Program Midshipman that will commission with Advance Standing are required to take a semester of College Algebra, Physical Science, Computer Science, and one year of English.
+College Program Midshipmen that will commission with Advance Standing are required to take a semester of College Algebra, Physical Science, Computer Science, and one year of English.
 They are also required to take one Naval Science class every semester.
+While College Program Midshipmen can select any field leading to a Bachelor’s degree, the chance of being selected for Advance Standing increases with a technical degree, completion of Calculus I & II and Physics I & II, and a high college grade point average.

 Q: What academic standards are there for NROTC Scholarship and College Program Midshipman?